fluentassertions/fluentassertions/Documentation.md

 2. Find a matching property on the expectation object and decide what to do if it can’t find any.
 3. Select the appropriate assertion method for the property’s type and execute it.

-Each of these phases is executed by one or more implementations of  ISelectionRule, IMatchingRule and  IAssertionRule that are maintained by the EquivalencyAssertionOptions.
-The ExcludePropertyByPredicateSelectionRule for example, is added to the collection of selection rules when you use the Excluding(property expression) method on the options parameter of ShouldBeEquivalentTo().
-Even the  Using().When() construct in the previous section is doing nothing more than inserting an AssertionRule<TSubject> in to the list of assertion rules.
+Each of these phases is executed by one or more implementations of `ISelectionRule`, `IMatchingRule` and  `IAssertionRule` that are maintained by the `EquivalencyAssertionOptions`.

+The `ExcludePropertyByPredicateSelectionRule` for example, is added to the collection of selection rules when you use the `Excluding(property expression)` method on the options parameter of `ShouldBeEquivalentTo()`.
+Even the `Using().When()` construct in the previous section is doing nothing more than inserting an `AssertionRule<TSubject>` in to the list of assertion rules.
 Creating your own rule is quite straightforward.

 1. Choose the appropriate phase that the rule should influence
 2. Select the corresponding interface
 3. Create a class that implements this interface
-4. Add it to the ShouldBeEquivalentTo() call using the Using() method on the options parameters.
+4. Add it to the `ShouldBeEquivalentTo()` call using the `Using()` method on the options parameters.

 	subject.ShouldBeEquivalentTo(expected, options => options.Using(new ExcludeForeignKeysSelectionRule()));

+You can go even further because the entire execution plan is dictated by the collection of `IEquivalencyStep` objects exposed by the `Steps` property of the `EquivalencyValidator` class.
+You can reorder, remove or even add your own step.
+Check out the [code on GitHub](https://github.com/dennisdoomen/fluentassertions/blob/master/FluentAssertions.Net35/Equivalency/EquivalencyValidator.cs) for some ideas.

 ## Property Comparison ##

-Important Note: The new extension methods discussed in the previous section are going to supersede the old ShouldHave() method somewhere in a next major version.
-Internally the old methods are already using the new comparison engine, but new functionality will only be available through the new methods.
+**Important Note**: *The new extension methods discussed in the previous section are going to supersede the old* `ShouldHave()` *method somewhere in a next major version.
+Internally the old methods are already using the new comparison engine, but new functionality will only be available through the new methods.*

 You can assert the equality of entire objects by comparing their properties by name.
 This even works if the types of the properties differ but a built-in conversion exists (through the Convert class).
 This works for entire collections of objects as well, even if you use an interface or an anonymous type.
 It doesn't matter what kind of collection type you use, as long as it contains the same number of objects, and the object’s properties match.